rohitsangwan01/ble_peripheral/README.md

 ## Ble communication

-This callback is common for android and Apple, simply tells us when a central device is available

-on Android, we gets a device in [setConnectionStateChangeCallback] when a central device is ready to use

-on iOS, we gets a device in [setCharacteristicSubscriptionChangeCallback] when a central device is ready to use
+This callback is common for android and Apple, simply tells us when a central device is available, on Android, we gets a device in `setConnectionStateChangeCallback` when a central device is ready to use, on iOS we gets a device in `setCharacteristicSubscriptionChangeCallback` when a central device is ready to use

 ```dart
 // Common for Android/Apple